 Storage vs Backups

-“Storage” is a location that you store your files and can easily access it, while a “backup” is when you replicate your files and keep the copies in another location.
+“Storage” is a location that you store your files and can easily access it.
+A “backup” is when you replicate your files and keep the copies in another location.

 Let’s use a real world example to illustrate the differences between storage and a backup.
-When I got married, I couldn’t tell you how many times I had to show my marriage license to get my name legally changed.
+When I got married, I had to show my marriage license to get my name legally changed.
 When I ordered the license itself, I ordered two copies.
-One copy was stored in my desk for easy access (“storage”), while the duplicate was stored in a fireproof safe in our closet (“backup”).
-The copy in my desk was easy to access when I needed it, however, I had a copy in a safer, harder to access location.
+One copy was stored in my desk for easy access (“storage”).
+The duplicate was stored in a fireproof safe in our closet (“backup”).
+The copy in my desk was easy to access when I needed it.
+However, I had a copy in a safer, harder to access location.
 If something were to happen to my office, I would be able to recover the copy and carry on.
 The same applies for a failed hard drive – you can recover the backup and carry on!

 Storage & Backup Tools